 My child has special needs and I’m not quite sure if this will work for them..

 Please come and talk to us!
-Our Senior Instructors are very flexible and will often have previous experience of working with children with special needs and we want to make sailing as accessible as possible to everyone.
-However, we have some infrastructural limitations which limit our ability to accept everyone.
+Our instructors are very flexible and have lots of experience of working with both children and adults with differing needs and it is our intention to make the sport of sailing as accessible as possible to everyone.
+Please be aware that we have some infrastructural limitations which we will be happy to discuss with you.

 Does the club also run courses for adults?